Manage App Maker in your domain

 You can control the permissions that App Maker apps can request from users in your organization.
 From the Admin console, go to SecuritySettingsAPI Permissions.
 We recommend you review the following settings:

-- Apps Script runtime–Disables App Maker apps, add-ons, and Apps Script projects that request OAuth scopes specific to the Apps Script environment.
-Apps Script projects that don't request scopes and those that request scopes only in Google products are unaffected.
-This setting applies to apps and scripts from both inside and outside your domain.
+- Apps Script runtime–Select Enable to allow App Maker apps, add-ons, and Apps Script projects to request OAuth 2.0 scopes specific to the Apps Script environment.
+This setting applies to apps and scripts from inside and outside your domain.
+It doesn't apply to Apps Script projects that don't request scopes.
+It also doesn't apply to Apps Script projects that request scopes only in Google products.

-- Apps Script API–Controls whether OAuth clients can use the Apps Script API to manage projects.
+- Apps Script API–Select Enable to allow OAuth 2.0 clients to use the Apps Script API to manage projects.

 Skip user OAuth prompts